waynodiablo/Oystercard/yelpv1.md

 <a href='#'>Add a restaurant</a>
 ```

-So in summary our URL http://localhost:3000/restaurants hits the Rails routing system, which passes the request to the index action in the restaurants controller which queries the database for any restaurant models.
-The controller then passes an instance variable containing all the restaurant models to the erb view, where they can be correctlt formatted and the resulting HTML is passed back to the browser for display to the end user.
+So in summary our URL http://localhost:3000/restaurants hits the Rails routing system, which passes the request to the index action in the restaurants controller, which queries the database for any restaurant models.
+The controller then 'passes' (using some Rails magic) an instance variable containing all the restaurant models to the view, where they can be correctly formatted.
+The controller returns the resulting HTML back to the browser for display to the end user.

 The tests should all now pass.
 A good time to commit our code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.